akornatskyy/wheezy.http/doc/userguide.rst

 * ``vary_environ`` - a list of environ items that should be included into cache key.
 * ``middleware_vary`` - an instance of
-  :py:class:`~wheezy.http.cacheprofile.RequestVary` decribing how to vary cache key in cache middleware.
+  :py:class:`~wheezy.http.cacheprofile.RequestVary` describing how to vary cache key in cache middleware.
 * ``enabled`` - determines whenever this cache profile is enabled.